kzar/bitratchet-js/README.md

 Primitives
 ----------

-Primitives are used to parse individual fields, they are functions return a primitive object based on the options passed.
+Primitives are used to parse individual fields, often they are provided by a function that takes some options and returns the primitive object.
-The primitive object that's returned must follow these rules:
+The primitive object must follow these rules:

- - It must contain a `parse` field containing a function that expects data in a ArrayBuffer (or a function to obtain said data if dynamic) and returns the parsed information.
+ - It must contain a `parse` field containing a function that expects data in a ArrayBuffer and returns the parsed information.
  - It must contain an `unparse` field containing a function that accepts the parsed information and returns an ArrayBuffer with the unparsed data.
  - It should contain a length field containing a number specifying - in bits - how large the primtive is.
 If the length field is omitted the primitive is considered of dynmaic length.
  - Dynamic length primitives are only necissary when the primitive's length varies depending on _its own value_.
 They are only necissary for records and other advanced situations.
-Dynamic primitives `parse` and `unparse` functions must accept an optional second parameter called store and they must populate the store object - if given - with a length after processing the data.
+The dynamic primitives `parse` and `unparse` functions must accept an optional second parameter called store and they must populate the store object - if given - with a bit length after processing the data.
 Dynamic length fields also have to deal with extra data and don't get as much help with putting their data into the right position.
  - If the primtive's length is not divisible by 8 it should ignore any spare bits.
  - If the primitive is created with invalid options, or used with invalid data an exception should be thrown.
-(With the - heh - exception of being given too much data, that should always be handled but the excess just ignored.)

 Included primitives: